Rick-Chen-PKU/Biomarkers_NAFLD/README.md

 # Step 3: Harmonisation
-This step conduct Harmonisation for UK Biobank and FinnGen outcome, produce instrumental variables Output in two-sample MR format.
+This step conduct Harmonisation for and the IVs with different outcome, produce instrumental variables Output in two-sample MR format.

 3_harmonisation.R

 # Step 4: Run two-sample MR analysis
 Once our exposure and outcome datasets were ready, we ran the two-sample MR analysis.
-We did this separately for UK Biobank and FinnGen.

 4_run_2SMR_for_MainOutcome.R